ahwayakchih/SimpleSVGView/example/README.md

   formatted in different way inside SVG file).
 - Use **replay** (⟲ - "circled arrow") button to force re-rendering SVG, instead of just loading from cache what was already rendered before.
+- Use **OK** button to switch between local component and one loaded dynamically from GitHub repository.

 ![example screenhot](screenshot.png)